juju/juju-gui/docs/process.rst

   are not sure of your solution, prototype before the pre-implementation call.
 - Use TDD.
 Your prototype might be perfect, but you can still move it aside and rebuild it gradually as you add tests.
 It can go quickly.
+- Update the CHANGES.yaml file with your changes.
+The newest (topmost) section should have the version "unreleased".
+If not and you are making changes, add an "unreleased" section at the top.
+All other version numbers follow Semantic Versioning (http://semver.org/).

 Checklist for Preparing for a Review
 ====================================